samvanderpoel/TSP-vs-Graphs/README.md

 # TSP-vs-Graphs
-This repository is part of ongoing research in the Computational Geometry Group at Stony Brook University.
+TSP-vs-Graphs is part of ongoing research in the Computational Geometry Group at Stony Brook University.
+It includes programs to explore relations between traveling salesman problem (TSP) solutions and proximity graphs.

-TSP-vs-Graphs includes programs to explore the intersection of traveling salesman problem (TSP) solutions and various proximity graphs. _TSP_ may refer to the TSP tour, TSP path, or bitonic TSP tour.
+_TSP_ may refer to the TSP tour, TSP path, or bitonic TSP tour.
 Proximity graphs of interest include:
 - k-nearest neighbor graphs (primarily k=1, 2, 0.2n)
 - Minimum spanning tree (MST)
 - Gabriel graph